Need help choosing,

 Manufacturer: | Víkend |

-At the end of the war, nearly five hundred kilometers of death survived to the Flossenbürg concentration camp.
-She spent forty days on her way with a minimum of food, water and heat.
-On the brink of forces she managed to survive and wait for the end of the war.
+At the end of the war, she survived the nearly five hundred kilometer death march to the Flossenbürg concentration camp.
+She spent forty days on the road with a minimum of food, water and warmth.
+At the edge of her strength, she managed to survive and see the end of the war.
 After liberation, she continued her profession in various refugee camps.
-Treated survivors from concentration camps suffering from malnutrition and other diseases.
+She treated survivors of concentration camps suffering from malnutrition and other diseases.

-This fascinating narrative is the chronicle of life of a strong personality against the revolutionary events of the world's world history.
-She is a tribute to brave women, doctors who have coped with difficult circumstances in war times, a tribute to a woman who, as a Christian, helped many Jewish and non -Jewish victims.
+This fascinating narrative is a chronicle of the life of a strong personality against the background of revolutionary events in the world history of the 20th century.
+It is a tribute to brave women, doctors who coped with difficult circumstances in wartime, a tribute to a woman who, as a Christian, helped many Jewish and non-Jewish victims.

-This book has won several major awards, including 2015 IPPpy Gold Medal in Biography, 2014 Indiefab Book of the Year Award, 2015 Michigan Notable Book Finalist and 2015 Next Generation India Book Award.
+This book has won several notable awards, including the 2015 IPPY Gold Medal in Biography, the 2014 IndieFab Book of the Year Award, the 2015 Michigan Notable Book Finalist, and the 2015 Next Generation Indie Book Award.